openflighthpc/flight-hunter/helpdocs/server.md

 &nbsp;&nbsp;&nbsp;&nbsp;- Removes a node from either of the nodelists, using either MAC or name as a primary &nbsp;&nbsp;&nbsp;&nbsp;  key.
 - *modify* [options]
-&nbsp;&nbsp;&nbsp;&nbsp;- Modifies a node from either of the nodelists.
+&nbsp;&nbsp;&nbsp;&nbsp;- Modifies a node from the parsed nodelist.
 Can change either the MAC or the &nbsp;&nbsp;&nbsp;&nbsp;  name, using the inverse as the key. *Modify* also changes the `config.yaml`, &nbsp;&nbsp;&nbsp;&nbsp;  setting the file paths to use for the unprocessed and parsed nodelists, as well &nbsp;&nbsp;&nbsp;&nbsp;  as the port to listen over.